"

 Karen Piette, MHS, CMA and Kristen Hosey

-Respiratory care is an area of healthcare that specializes in the promotion of optimum cardiopulmonary function, health, wellness and treatment.
-For this section we will talk about respiratory therapy.
+Respiratory care is an area of healthcare that specializes in the promotion of optimal cardiopulmonary function, health, wellness, and treatment.
+In this section, we will discuss respiratory therapy.

-Respiratory therapists (RTs) work with individuals that have trouble breathing, at any age across the lifespan.
-They typically are found in hospitals, rehabilitation centers, nursing homes, emergency rooms and even medical flight teams.
+Respiratory therapists (RTs) work with individuals of all ages who have trouble breathing.
+They are typically found in hospitals, rehabilitation centers, nursing homes, emergency rooms, and even on medical flight teams.

-RT’s assess patients with respiratory issues, both in routine care and emergency care.
-They evaluate lung function, oxygen levels, along with other respiratory parameters to assess the problem at hand.
-They also conduct diagnostic testing such as pulmonary function tests and sleep studies.
-Based on assessment and diagnostic testing, an RT will put together a treatment plan tailored to specific patient needs.
-Upon implementation of a patient’s treatment plan, the RT will administer a wide array of therapeutic interventions.
-These interventions may include oxygen and/or medication therapies.
+RTs assess patients with respiratory issues in both routine and emergency care settings.
+They evaluate lung function, oxygen levels, and other respiratory parameters to determine the underlying problem.
+They also conduct diagnostic testing, such as pulmonary function tests and sleep studies.
+Based on these assessments and diagnostic test results, an RT develops a personalized treatment plan for the patient.
+Once the treatment plan is implemented, the RT may administer a variety of therapeutic interventions, including oxygen and medication therapies.

 Employment Opportunities for Respiratory Therapists

-Employment opportunities for respiratory therapists look good.
-According to the U.S. Bureau of Labor Statistics the Occupational Handbook projects a 14% growth from 2021 to 2031, much faster than average for all occupations.
-Since there is a growth in the population of older adults in the United States, there will be a need for more respiratory therapists to address increased prevalence of pneumonia, chronic obstructive pulmonary disease (COPD) and other changes in lung function due to age or disease.
+Employment opportunities for respiratory therapists are promising.
+The U.S. Bureau of Labor Statistics (2024) projects a 14% growth in employment from 2021 to 2031, which is much faster than the average for all occupations.
+With the growing population of older adults in the United States, there will be an increasing demand for respiratory therapists to address the higher prevalence of pneumonia, COPD, and other changes in lung function due to age or disease.

-Areas that are prone to wildfire smoke, air pollution, high use of wood stoves and fireplaces, or have a high number of individuals in the community that smoke, will likely also create demand for respiratory therapists.
-Washington State alone, due to increasing smoke from wildfires, will likely see an increase in RT need in the foreseeable future.
+Areas affected by wildfire smoke, air pollution, frequent use of wood stoves and fireplaces, or communities with high smoking rates are likely to see increased demand for respiratory therapists.
+In Washington State, for example, increasing smoke from wildfires is expected to increase the need for RTs in the foreseeable future.

-Roughly 82% of respiratory therapists work in hospitals, followed by 4% in long term care facilities and 2% in physician offices according to the U.S. Bureau of Labor Statistics.
-As mentioned previously, in the hospital or acute care setting they could work in intensive care or emergency rooms.
-RTs may also work in patients homes, sleep laboratories, case management programs, asthma education programs, smoking cessation programs, air transport and ambulance programs, and physicians’ offices.
+About 82% of respiratory therapists work in hospitals, 4% in long-term care facilities, and 2% in physician offices, according to the U.S. Bureau of Labor Statistics (2024).
+As mentioned previously, in hospitals or acute care settings, RTs may work in intensive care units or emergency rooms.
+They may also work in patients’ homes, sleep laboratories, case management programs, asthma education programs, smoking cessation programs, air transport, ambulance services, and physicians’ offices.

 Healthcare professional holding an infant in the NICU